zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 ### Removing a Lens Shader ###

-You can remove a vray lens shader from a camera by opening the `Attributes > VRay` menu and unchecking the specific lens shader.
+You can remove a vray lens shader from a Maya camera by opening the `Attributes > VRay` menu and unchecking the specific lens shader.
 This will remove the lens shader's attributes that are listed in the `Extra VRay Attributes` section.

 ![Adding Extra Attributes](images/vray-extra-attributes.png)